hablapps/blog/_posts/2023-12-19-Power-Up-Your-Data-Analytics-Insights.md

 ![]({{ site.baseurl }}/assets/2023/12/19/basic_ppline.png)

-We will be writing in a database stored in the KX Insights architecture, but this is not the only place we can store the captured data.
+We will be writing in a database stored in the Kx Insights Enterprise architecture, but this is not the only place we can store the captured data.
 Some of the other options are a Kafka Topic, Amazon S3, and more.
 If you want to delve deeper into the pipeline operators, you can refer to the [documentation](https://code.kx.com/insights/1.8/enterprise/ingest/pipeline/operators/index.html).

 Before having a functional pipeline, a couple of things need to be done.